We may earn commission from affiliate links →

 Visit Butrint National Park

-Butrint National Park is 9,400 hectares of stunning nature.
+Butrint National Park is 9,400 hectares of stunning nature and is undoubtedly one of the best places to visit in Albania.
 Given its close proximity to Greece in south Albania, the park is also abundant in historical sites from the Iron Age through the Middle Ages, so it pays to take a guided tour when exploring the park.
 Several ancient buildings still exist here, although in ruins.
 There is a basilica, a Roman theater, a late-antique baptistery, and even two castles.

-So, as you can clearly see, Butrint National Park is one of the greatest places to visit in Albania for both history and nature lovers alike.
+So, as you can clearly see, Butrint National Park is one of the most incredible places to visit in Albania for both history and nature lovers alike.

 Enjoy A Cycling Tour Of Shkodra Lake